jlh110147-sketch/JMIR-95929-pipeline/README.md

 ## Data
 This study uses MIMIC-IV.

-Visit-level data are not included due to PhysioNet restrictions.
+Admission-level data are not included due to PhysioNet restrictions.

 ## Data Schema  : one row is one admission